-Figure 5 Time trend of percent of ED visits due to ILI, Manitoba
+Figure 6.
+Time trend of ED patients due to ILI, Manitoba

 Antiviral dispensing

 The units of antiviral drug, Oseltamivir (Tamiflu®), dispensed since October, 1, 2015 to Manitoba residents during the influenza season are reported to E&S from Drug Programs Information Network (DPIN) on a weekly basis.
 Only drugs dispensed from community retail pharmacies were included in this report.
 Antiviral drugs dispensed to in-patients or through nursing stations could not be included due to lack of data.